7 Ways to Get a Pumpkin Spice Latte for Less

 Just how popular is the orange gourd?
 Pumpkin products — from muffins to pancakes to lattes — brought in $522 million last year, according to Nielsen research.
 That was a 4.7% increase from the year before.

 While “skipping the Starbucks” and other seasonal splurges, are often touted as a way to save money, you can still enjoy this fall rite of passage without blowing your budget.
 Here’s how to save money on pumpkin spice lattes all autumn long.

 How to Save Money on Pumpkin Spice Lattes

 Join Starbucks Rewards to start getting free drinks — including PSLs.
 Earn one star per $1 you spend.
 When you have 150 stars, you can redeem them for a free PSL or any handcrafted drink of your choice.

 While that may seem like a good chunk of change to spend to get a reward, remember that it’s pretty easy to rack up a bill at Starbucks without even realizing it.
 That extra shot of espresso, added flavor and morning bagel all come at a cost.
 You can even offer to pay for friends and let them Venmo you or pay you back with cash.

 Plus there are other perks to the rewards program, such as free refills of brewed coffee or tea.

 2. Buy Discounted Starbucks Gift Cards

-Use Raise, Gift Card Granny and other discounted gift card sites to stretch your coffee dollars further.
-Just buy a gift card for less than its face value, and you’ll get more for your money at Starbucks.
+Websites such as Raise or Gift Card Granny and others can stretch your coffee dollars further.
+Just buy a gift card for less than its face value, and you’ll get more for your money anywhere making PSLs.